Amity Blight: Reception

 Amity's character was received positively.
 She was described by Jade King of The Gamer as engaging in a "necessary queer rebellion" whose lesbian identity plays into her character arc.
 King also described Amity as "deep, a bully turned rebel" like Luz.
-King also compared Amity's character to Katara in Avatar: The Last Airbender, since Whitman is the voice actress of both characters, and argued there are similarities between these two characters.
-Joshua Fox of Screen Rant praised the storyline around "Amity being lesbian and having a crush on Luz". and Tegan Hall of the same publication praised Amity's character for being ambitious, caring, nerdy, and protective.
+King compared Amity's character to Katara in Avatar: The Last Airbender, since Whitman is the voice actress of both characters, and argued there are similarities between these two characters.
+Joshua Fox of Screen Rant praised the storyline around "Amity being lesbian and having a crush on Luz", and Tegan Hall of the same publication praised Amity's character for being ambitious, caring, nerdy, and protective.
 James Troughton of The Gamer argued that the "unashamed queerness on screen" in the series is displayed by Amity and her friend, Luz.
 However, Kevin Johnson of The A.V.
-Club was critical of the series, stating that he wasn't "buying the developments between Amity and Luz" and said that trying to find depth in Amity's characters while "ignoring her earlier treatments towards Luz...is disingenuous".
+Club was critical of the series, stating that he wasn't "buying the developments between Amity and Luz" and said that trying to find depth in Amity's characters while "ignoring her earlier treatments towards Luz... is disingenuous".

 Others praised Amity's character evolving outside her "relationship with Luz" and the growing romantic relationship between Amity and Luz.
 This included the season 1 episode "Enchanting Grom Fright", when Amity and Luz dance together for the first time and the season 2 episode "Through the Looking Glass Ruins".
 The latter episode received significant attention and press over Luz and Amity's growing relationship and its ending, in which Amity kisses Luz on the cheek.
 Amity's relationship with Luz, known as "Lumity", was chosen by fans as a top ship on Tumblr in 2021, and otherwise garnered attention from fans and critics.